Plionarctos: Evolution

-Likely part of the Hemphillian 2 migration wave (Hh2) across the Beringinian land bridge in the late early Miocene, Plionarctos first appeared in North America (during the late Miocene epoch) being recorded from the Rattlesnake Formation of Oregon circa 7Ma.
+Likely part of the Hemphillian 2 migration wave (Hh2) across the Beringinian land bridge in the late early Miocene, the oldest confirmed record of Plionarctos is fossil material of P. edensis from the late Miocene (latest Hemphillian) Mt.
+Eden Formation in California dating to approximately 5.6 million years ago.
+A dentary of a purported 7-million-years-old member of the genus was reported from the Rattlesnake Formation in Oregon, but it was subsequently considered to be only identifiable as belonging to an indeterminate bear.
 The Hh2 migration was the largest migration wave of Carnivorans between Asia into North America, and was also one of the largest mammalian dispersal events of the Neogene.
 The ascendancy of Asian fauna in this exchange may have been due to the intensification of the monsoon season in northeastern Asia expanding humid forests into the Arctic (in contrast to the global trend of aridification and expansion of C4 grasslands), with the more static & arid ecologies of North America potentially acting as refugia for Asian fauna.

 Due to the ecological diversity of the fauna, the Beringian corridor during the Hh2 migration event is believed to have been a mix of grasslands and forests.
 Bears were the largest faunal group, with over five species appearing in North America (representing almost all known genera of the period), with their omnivory, locomotive benefits due to large size and overall adaptability likely contributing to their success.
 Notable fauna within the Hh2 wave includes Plionarctos, Amphimachairodus, Enhydritherium, Indarctos, and Simocyon.

 Plionarctos was the sole representative of the Tremarctinae subfamily of bears during its existence, with P. edensis being thought to be ancestral to P. harroldorum.
 Both Plionarctos edensis and Plionarctos harroldorum coexisted in the Late Hemphillian faunal stage of the Late Miocene, although only P. harroldorum is confirmed from the Blancan faunal stage.

 Plionarctos is last recorded ca. 2.9Ma from Taunton, Washington, from a specimen which appears to be evolutionarily intermediate between Plionarctos harroldum and Tremarctos floridanus.
 Plionarctos was followed by three new genera of short-faced bear around the Plio-Pleistocene boundary.
 These were Arctodus (pristinus), Tremarctos (floridanus) and Arctotherium sp., which emerged in the Late Blancan age of North America circa 2.6Ma.

 An investigation into the mitochondrial DNA of bear species indicates that the short-faced bears diverged from the Ursinae subfamily approximately 5.7 million years ago.
 Around the Miocene-Pliocene boundary (~5.3 Ma) short-faced bears, along with other ursids, experienced an explosive radiation in diversity, as C4 vegetation (grasses) and open habitats dominated, the world experienced a major temperature drop and increased seasonality, and a faunal turnover which extinguished 60–70% of all Eurasian faunal genera, and 70–80% of North American genera.'
 Correspondingly, the three succeeding genera appear to genetically diverge around this time, with Arctodus splitting from Arctotherium and Tremarctos at between 5.5Ma and 4.8Ma,' and Arctotherium and Tremarctos branching off at 4.1Ma.